VOLTTRON/volttron/docs/source/setup/bootstrap-options.rst

     --testing: Install testing infrastructure dependencies - Mock (mock), PyTest (pytest), PyTest-timeout (pytest-timeout), Websocket-Client (websocket-client)

-    --rabbitmq <optional installation directory>: Install Python Pika client library for use with RabbitMQ Volttron deployments
+    --rabbitmq <optional installation directory>: Install Python Pika client library for use with RabbitMQ VOLTTRON deployments
         (gevent-pika) If RabbitMQ is not installed at <user_home>/rabbitmq_server, the user should specify the optional argument.
-RabbitMQ deployments require additional setup, for more information please read the RabbitMQ portion of section 3 in the README in the root Volttron directory.
+RabbitMQ deployments require additional setup, for more information please read the RabbitMQ portion of section 3 in the README in the root VOLTTRON directory.

     --weather: Install Python unit conversion library Pint (point)